 In other words, when you pass away without a will, the law determines who gets exactly what in spite of your relationship with the persons concerned when you were still living.
 In some cases it has been observed that a parent resort to suing their own children to acquire a share of their partner’s estate when that partner passed on, simply because they were not married.
 By law in this predicament the children receive everything, something the dead partner did not intend, but which happened because there was no will set up.

 For this reason producing a will is imperative; as you genuinely won’t know who will inherit your assets without being direct in a document.
 You could find out exactly who will inherit your property if you die with no will by using the online calculator on the HM Revenue & Customs (HMRC) website.
-But if you seriously would like to rest easy, then you may find some good solicitors in Liverpool, and take step in writing your will today.
+But if you seriously would like to rest easy, then you may find some good solicitors, and take step in writing your will today.